Click here for a printable version of this article.

 I just purchased this property.
 Am I still responsible for paying last year’s taxes?

 The usual procedure is for the seller of real estate to pay a credit to the buyer for accrued taxes at closing, in which case the buyer is responsible.
 Review your closing documents and/or contact your real estate attorney to be sure.
+Be aware that the legal remedy for unpaid taxes is a lien on the property.
+It behooves the new owner to make sure the taxes are paid.

 What happens if I can’t pay my property taxes?